DevelopIntelligenceBoulder/hello-angular-2/README.md

 The application namespace is created.
 It is a simple JavaScript namespace that the Angular 2.0 component will be attached too.

 ### Within the home.js
 A model property `place` has been added to the component instance via `this`.
 Why?
-Components in Angular 2.0 are simply constructors.
+Components in Angular 2.0 are simply objects created via constructors.

 A component annotation is attached to the JavaScript object, marking it as an Angular component and specifying its custom tag selector.